2013–14 North American winter: December cold wave

 On December 1, 2013, the weakening of the polar vortex led to the beginning of an abnormally cold trend in the Eastern and Central United States.
 On December 6, the continued deterioration of the polar vortex led to the jet stream pushing southward, bringing record cold temperatures across the Eastern U.S. During the cold wave, which extended from December 6–10, over 150 daily precipitation records and close to 100 daily snowfall records were broken across the northeastern, southeastern and south central United States.
 Jordan, Montana dipped down to -42 F on the morning of December 7, and Great Falls, Montana dipped down to -33 F, the coldest so early in the season.
 Eugene, Oregon had their second snowiest December day on record.
 Several cities had 3+ days of record lows.
 On December 4, the record low on December 4 in Denver of -13 F broke the record by 8 °F (4 °C).
 Burns, Oregon saw an all-time record low of -30 F. Numerous airline flights were canceled and there were reports of power outages.
-The cold blast led to a monthly average temperature of only 7.5 F in Rhinelander, Wisconsin, the 8th coldest December for the state on record.
+The cold blast led to a monthly average temperature of only 7.5 F in Rhinelander, Wisconsin, the 8th coldest December for the site on record.